Lesson: Swinging on a StringContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado at Boulder

 Lesson Closure (Return to Contents)

 Ask the students to explain which factors might affect the period of a pendulum.
 (Answer: Pendulum length, bob weight, angle pendulum swings through.)
 Which factor(s) really do affect the pendulum's period?
 (Answer: The length of the pendulum.)
 Why does the weight not make a difference?
 (Answer: Because the pendulum, just like falling objects, is not dependent on weight.)
-Why do pendulums with shorter strings have a shorter period?
-(Answer: Conservation of angular momentum.
-For a given mass and a given angular momentum, velocity must increase if the mass is at a smaller distance from the axis of rotation.)
+How does the length of a pendulum's string affect its period?
+(Answer: A pendulum with a longer string has a longer period, meaning it takes a longer time to complete one back and forth cycle when compared with a pendulum with a shorter string.
+Also, the pendulum with the longer string has a lower frequency, which means it completes less back and forth cycles in a given amount of time as compared with a pendulum with a shorter string.)
 Why does the angle the pendulum starts at not affect the period?
 (Answer: Because pendulums that start at a bigger angle have longer to speed up, so they travel faster than pendulums that start at a small angle.)

 Assessment (Return to Contents)

 Discussion Questions: Ask the students and discuss as a class.